-I once made a sandwich, responded to an email, and let the dog out – all while “watching” an online presentation.
+I once made a sandwich, responded to an email, and let the dog out – all while “watching” a virtual presentation.
 I’m not proud.
 And I’m not alone.

 InterCall, the world’s largest conference call company found that audiences are engaged in a number of activities while on conference calls.
 For example: